Best Tipis to Buy in 2023

 If you want a tipi with more vibrant colors so you can spot it from far away much more easily, you may want to take a look at the Safacus 12 x 12, which comes in a bright blue color, a stark contrast to the toned-down colors of other tents on this list.
 It is a 6–7-person tent, so you can easily fit yourself and a small group with all your gear.
 It holds up well against heavy winds and bad weather and includes a sewn-in reinforced floor to ensure that water (or bugs) won’t leak in.
 It has 2 zippered doors with a mesh screen to provide some cool airflow if it starts getting too hot inside.
 There are 4 additional air vents to help with this as well.
 The structure has 4 solid clear windows (PVC) to allow light to come in and covers to keep light out.
 The tent’s peak is 8.4 ft. high, with a strong steel pole in the center to keep it from blowing over in heavy winds.
 The 190T polyester is not only strong enough to avoid rips and tears but also waterproof rated at 2000 mm, enough to keep you dry inside during heavy rainfall.
 The material and poles are also sturdy enough to withstand snow, making this tipi great for winter campouts.
 If you plan on hiking for a while to get to your camping spots, it will interest you to know that all of the materials of the tent when packed down weigh only 15 lbs.
 Few tipis give you the combination of being so light while also being durable in winter weather, making the Safacus one of the most versatile models out there.

 One great bell tent on the market right now is the Yukon Bell Tent by Elk Mountain Tents.
 Available in 3 sizes on their website (13, 16, and 20 ft. diameter), these shelters are sure to hold up in rough weather, allowing you to go glamping no matter what it looks like outside.
 The Yukon includes a stove jack, so you can bring along a wood stove to keep you warm in the cold weather.
 The unique polyester canvas material in this tent is much longer-lasting than cotton canvas and much easier to maintain.
+Polyester is naturally waterproof, more resistant to UV light, and won’t rot out like cotton canvas can.
+Plus, polyester canvas weighs less and has a higher break and tear strength compared to cotton canvas.
+With advances in modern technology, polyester canvas is now also just as breathable as cotton canvas.
 Prices for this tent range from $645-$995 depending on the size you choose.
 If this sounds like a great alternative to a tipi to you, check it out on Elk Mountain’s website today!